-Let’s take a look at what this procedure is all about and why it is necessary for the manufacturing of medical devices.
+Let’s take a look at what this procedure is all about and why the line clearance process is necessary for the manufacturing of medical devices.

 What is Line Clearance?